qamarian-sds/sfm/README.md

 ## Moving Files and Subdees (Revisited)

-If command "sfm mv {File name} a" or "sfm mv {File name} z" is performed for a file in a structured dir, the file would be placed at the beginning of the files section, not necessarily the beginning of the dir.
+If command **sfm mv {File name} a** or **sfm mv {File name} z** is performed for a file in a structured dir, the file would be placed at the beginning of the files section, not necessarily the beginning of the dir.
 The same goes for subdees.

 ## Getting An SDS Dir's Basic Info